GfSE/SAF-Specification/developing-saf/viewpoints/Physical-Context-Definition-Viewpoint.md

 ![Physical-Context-Definition-Viewpoint-primary-example.svg](../../diagrams/vp-examples/Physical-Context-Definition-Viewpoint-primary-example.svg)
 ## Purpose
 The Physical Context Definition Viewpoint identifies the different context the system is used in, along with the associated external entities sharing a physical interface with the system.
 For each context the applicable environmental conditions shall be defined.
 The physical context helps in discovering the Interface Requirements needed to integrate a system into its environment in a specific context.
-Note: For each candidate system architecture, the physical context Viewpoint is elaborated forming the functional baseline for the later assessment of the different system architecture solutions.
 ## Applicability
 The Physical Context Definition Viewpoint supports the “System Architecture Definition Process” activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2023 [§2.3.5.4] and contributes to the artifacts "System Architecture Description" and "System Interface Definition".
 ## Presentation